RETHINKING THE MILLENNIUM

 - Teaching only a half resurrection, i.e., a resurrection of the righteous only at the Second Coming

-- Removing the great general judgment entirely from the Second Coming and dividing it into two: a pre-advent judgment of the righteous beginning in 1844 and a judgment of the wicked 1000 years after the coming.
+- Removing the great general judgment entirely from the Second Coming and dividing it into three: a pre-advent judgment of the righteous beginning in 1844, a judgment of wicked angels and men to determine punishments during the Millennium, and finally a judgment of the wicked at the end of the Millennium.